 - At A Glance:

-- Best for Extra Gear:
+- Best for extra gear:

-- Best for Photographers:
+- Best for photographers:

-- Best for Commuters and Frequent Travelers:
+- Best for commuters and frequent travelers:

-- Best for Larger Items:
+- Best for larger items:

-- Best for Endurance:
+- Best for endurance:

-- Best for Organizing:
+- Best anti-theft:

 For the traveler with lots of gear, the Authority provides lots of room and pockets to help keep everything wrangled.
 The main compartment can hold a 17-inch laptop, and the compression straps are designed to distribute weight evenly across the back and shoulders.
 It weighs 2.4 pounds empty, which is on the heavier side, but the dimensions provide excellent storage space.
 The material is water-resistant, and the back mesh panel helps with breathability on hot, humid days.
 It doesn’t have an official TSA compartment, so you’ll have to remove your laptop.
 However, for the storage, it’s well worth that minor inconvenience.

 Peak Design builds travel packs especially for photographers and features one of the most recognizable silhouettes in travel packs.
 The interior holds a full-frame DSLR body plus three to four lenses.
 The laptop sleeve fits up to a 16-inch laptop with plenty of padding, and three FlexFold dividers help you stay organized.
 It uses 400 denier nylon material for water-resistant coverage plus weather-proofed zippers.
 Smaller pockets on the exterior help keep little things like memory cards and other items in check.
-It comes in both a 20L and a 30L version.
+It comes in both a 20-liter and a 30-liter version.
 The straps could be a little thicker for comfort and the laptop sleeve runs a bit narrow.
 However, the design is so good for photographers that it’s not a big issue.

 This is a large travel backpack that comes with an adjusted fit without sacrificing capacity.
 It features enough space not only for your laptop (in a protected compartment) but a ton of other gear you might need while traveling.
 A hidden compartment keeps your small valuables safe while the durable and weather-resistant fabric ensures that everything inside is safe.
 It’s going to be one of the biggest bags on the list (it does come in a unisex fit), but the women’s fit keeps it ergonomic.
 It’s a bit too big for a standard day bag.
 However, if you’re hauling a lot, this is a good option.